 It takes more time to expose properly for the windows but, in the end, it completes the image and tells a more accurate story about the home.
 When the windows are not exposed properly, it looks like a view of white light.

 Manhattan Luxury Agent Kathryn Landow

-“Listing photos are crucial for garnering interest in your property.
-It is essential that you make the rooms as neat as possible and remove any clutter.
-My tip is to view your apartment as if it was a hotel room or suite—how would you want it to look when you check in to a 5-star hotel?
+View your apartment as if it was a hotel room or suite—how would you want it to look when you check into a 5-star hotel?

 Manhattan Luxury Broker Gerard Splendore